rwmpelstilzchen/static-random-post/README.md

 ### Pelican

-First of all, you might want to know this ability is also provided through an [‘official’ plugin](https://github.com/getpelican/pelican-plugins/tree/master/random_article).
+First of all, you might want to know this ability is also provided through a [plugin](https://github.com/getpelican/pelican-plugins/tree/master/random_article).

-If you still want to use the non-plugin way:
+If you want to use the non-plugin approach:

 * Place `pelican.html` in the `templates` subdirectory of your theme.
 * Rename it to something more proper, say `random.html`.